 Course Title Advanced Computer Networks

 Course Code IT4153

-Credit Value 3 (30 Hours Theory + 30 Hours Practical)
+Credit Value 3 (30h Theory + 30h Practical + 90h Independent learning)

 To provide knowledge on the advanced functionalities, techniques and protocols used in the computer networks.

 - demonstrate the concepts of internetworking - define the principles and functionality of internetwork OS - identify the need for services integrated with the switches. - demonstrate the relevant issues and techniques of network management solutions. - implement the routing protocol with the network testing. - develop simulation-based implementation on VLAN techniques.